tretherington/nlmpy/README.md

-are widely used by landscape ecologists to model ecological patterns across landscapes.  `NLMpy` can create both continous patterns to represent landscape characteristics such as elevation or moisture gradients, or categorical patterns to represent landscape characteristics such as land parcel boundaries.
+are widely used by landscape ecologists to model ecological patterns across landscapes.  `NLMpy` can create both continous patterns to represent landscape characteristics such as elevation or moisture gradients, or categorical patterns to represent landscape characteristics such as vegetation patches or land parcel boundaries.

 `NLMpy` aims to: